taskworld/test-bed/README.md

     - `entry` should be set to the test entry file.
 For example, `./test-entry.js`.

-2. Create a test entry file, which sets up the testing environment and sends the test context:
+2. Create a test entry file, which sets up the testing environment and sends the test context to TestBed:

     ```js
     // ./test-entry.js